Blake-K-Yeboah/devrocket/posts/getting-started-with-html.md

 <br>

-Create a new folder on your desktop or wherever you want to store your website files; call it `first-website` or anything you want.
-Inside of that folder, create a file called `index.html` and open it in your desired text editor.
+Create a new folder on your desktop or wherever you want to store your website files; call it _first-website_ or anything you want.
+Inside of that folder, create a file called _index.html_ and open it in your desired text editor.

 <br>

 <blockquote>Tip: You may need to make file extensions visible in your operating system to make sure its a '.html' file.</blockquote>

+<br><br>